 I have been the youngest classified para equestrian in the U.S. for five years.
 In 2022, I became eligible to compete internationally.
 I competed at my first international show in March 2022 in Wellington, Florida.
 With my international classification, I became the youngest globally classified para equestrian.

 I have worked very hard to get to this point, and my goal is to represent the U.S. at the 2024 Paralympics and beyond.
 Making the 2024 team would also make me the youngest ever Paralympic dressage rider.
 When I was five, I told my mom I wanted to go to the Olympics.
 There’s no guarantee I’ll make the team or medal, but someone will, so why not try?

-My parents started my brother Cole and I in Hippotherapy (with Ride-On Therapeutic Horsemanship, (a USEF Para Dressage Centers of Excellence) because we have Cerebral Palsy.
+My parents started my brother Cole and I in Hippotherapy (with Ride-On Therapeutic Horsemanship, (a USEF Para Dressage Center of Excellence) because we have Cerebral Palsy.
 I also have Sensory Processing Disorder (a non-clinical Autism Spectrum condition), Amblyopia, and my right leg bones are incorrectly positioned.
+My left side has some weakness as well.
 I loved riding so much I decided right then that riding horses was what I wanted to do forever.